hanschen/vim-ipython-cell/README.md

 Supported clipboard programs
 ----------------------------

-Some features of ipython-cell use one of the following clipboard programs:
+If your Vim installation does not have `+clipboard` support, some features of ipython-cell will attempt to use one of the following clipboard programs:

 * Linux: [xclip] (preferred) or [xsel].
 * macOS: pbcopy (installed by default).